curl/everything-curl/transfers/conn/local.md

 ## Local address

 A connection created by libcurl needs to have a source IP that routes back to this host.
-An application can not just randomly pick whatever address it wants to use and expect that to work.
+An application can not just randomly pick whatever IP address it wants to use and expect that to work.
 A network interface in the machine needs to have the IP address assigned.

 You can ask libcurl to use a non-default IP address with `CURLOPT_INTERFACE`.
 As the name hints, it is designed to get a named network interface as input